 The Electoral Area is represented on the Metro Vancouver Board by a Director who is elected to the position.
 All other Directors are appointed to the Board by their councils.
 The current Electoral Area Director is Maria Harris, who has served in this position since 2008 and was re-elected on November 15, 2014 to serve for a third term.
 The next election will be in October 2018.

-Maria maintains a website with lots of information and provides monthly updates to the community.
+Maria maintains a website with lots of information and provides monthly updates to the community (link to her monthly report here).
 For links, please see below.

 Mayors’ Council on Regional Transportation